 If after applying and if you are found to be eligible for free or affordable daycare, then parents will be provided the right to select their own child care provider.
 They can choose an individual or business that best suits their needs.
 They will also have access to information on all options that are available to them.
 For example, get lists of licensed child care centers, beneficiaries can learn about registered family homes in Texas, and other possible alternatives.
 The state will even allow a parent to choose relative-provided care, such as that from a grandparent, aunt, or uncle.

 Assistance is only offered for children under the age of 13.
 In addition, the family will need to meet established low income guidelines.
 Parents will also need to be currently receiving or in the process of transitioning off of government and public assistance, or they may be receiving protective services from the state.

 Other conditions may be put into place by your local county or Workforce Development Board as well.
 This will be set based on where you live in Texas.
 The day care assistance can be provided along with other funds too, including financial help for single mothers.
 Some examples of this are below.

-Your county may decide to provide assistance to children up to age 19 if they are disabled.
+Your county may decide to provide free child care assistance programs to children up to age 19 if they are disabled.
 There may be a sliding fee arrangement put into place in which the parent needs to pay a portion of the cost so the state will only subsidize a portion of your bills.
 Additional income limits may be put into place that are based on Texas median income levels.
 Attendance policies may be incorporated as well, and your county may set priorities on who can receive help.
 All of this can be determined at the local level.